crate/crate-pdo/docs/connect.md

 :::{TIP}
 The default CrateDB schema is `doc`, and if you do not specify a schema, this is what will be used.

-However, you can query any schema you like by specifying it in the query.
+Note you can always query any schema you like by specifying it in the query expression itself.
 :::

-To wrap up, here's a more complex list of example DSN strings:
+To wrap up, here's a list of example DSN strings:

+- `crate:localhost:4200`
 - `crate:localhost:4200/my_schema`
 - `crate:crate-1.vm.example.com:4200,crate-2.vm.example.com:4200`
 - `crate:198.51.100.1:4200,198.51.100.2:4200/another_schema`